noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 It's only been nearly half a day, how the heck did you make the people around be vigilant of you that they're even alerted about this matter?!
 What the heck did you do, Anima?!
-Even Rei-san's just sighing there like he had completely given up on the whole thing....
+Even Rei-san's just sighing there like he had completely given up on the whole thing...

 Thanks to the sudden attack of Anima, I felt a sense of exhaustion even before I participated in the event, and I listened to the man's explanation again.